See Lipoedema awareness in the media

 - To provide women with Lipoedema with a voice, so they can receive the vital recognition and support from government, medical professionals, allied health practitioners, as well as their family, friends and the general community.

-CONTACT YOUR LOCAL MAYOR, COUNCILLOR, MEMBER OF PARLIAMENT AND STATE MEMBER.
+- CONTACT YOUR LOCAL MAYOR, COUNCILLOR, MEMBER OF PARLIAMENT AND STATE MEMBER.
 Encourage them to learn more about the condition by directing them to online resources such as those available on our website, highlight to them how the impacts of this disease are devastating and costly, challenge them to wear weights around their legs for a week, make some noise, ensure they recognise that Lipoedema is not even recognised under Medicare, and use the voices of these people who have louder and more influential voices to strengthen your own voice.
+You can find your local MP here.